Senator Sehar Kamran (TI)

 Senator Sehar Kamran is an elected Member of the Upper House of Parliament of Islamic Republic of Pakistan for the term 2012-2018.
 Senator Kamran is a distinguished educationist and philanthropist with an experience of over seventeen years in the field of education.
 She has a number of accomplishments to her credit.
 She has earned a name for herself among academicians and practitioners in areas of regional and international, defence and strategic studies.
 In recognition of her services to the field of Education, Social Work and for promoting Pakistan in the Kingdom of Saudi Arabia, Senator Kamran has the honour of being awarded one of the highest National Civil Awards of Pakistan “Tamgha-e-Imtiaz” – the Medal of Excellence in recognition of her contributions.
 She has also been appointed convenor of the Pakistan-Saudi Parliamentary Friendship Group at the Senate of Pakistan.

-She is responsible for presenting several key Parliamentary Legislations including the ‘The Child Marriage Restraint (Amendment) Bill, 2017’, ‘National Civic Education Commission Bill, 2017’, and ‘The Criminal Law (Amendment) Bill, 2017’, in the Senate of Pakistan.
+She is responsible for presenting several key Parliamentary legislation including the ‘The Child Marriage Restraint (Amendment) Bill, 2017’, ‘National Civic Education Commission Bill, 2017’, ‘Islamabad Restriction on Employment of Children Act, 2017′,‘The Criminal Law (Amendment) Bill, 2017’, ‘Constitution (Amendment) Act, 2017’, and the ‘Islamabad Wildlife (Protection, Preservation, Conservation and Management) (Amendment) Act, 2018’ in the Senate of Pakistan.

 She also has the honour of being Leader of standing committee of Alumni Association of National Security Workshop (AAN).
 Senator Kamran started her political career in 1984 as a student leader and office-bearer of the People’s Student Federation (PSF).
 She continued her political struggle from the platform of the Pakistan People’s Party and has been elected Senator from the Sindh Province.